so1der/tiktok-downloader/README.md

 ## Main advantage
 The main advantage of this script is that it can download a bunch of TikToks, You just need to prepare .txt file, which contains links to videos.

-Another advantage of this script, is that it does not depend on third party APIs or websites, so they will not collect Your personal data (or if they not, You at least still not depend on third party APIs).
+Another advantage of this script, is that it does not depend on third party APIs or websites.

 <img alt="automated download" align="center" src="https://raw.githubusercontent.com/so1der/tiktok-downloader/main/images/automated_download.png">